microsounds/microsounds.github.io/.src/notes/dotfiles.md

 Installation can be customized with user-provided executable install ~~hacks~~ scripts, named `{pre,post}-run`.
 These can be placed in [`~/.config/upstream`]({GIT_REMOTE}/atelier/blob/master/.config/upstream) or at the root of a persistently installed utility's install directory as described above

-Rationale for doing things this way is summarized in commit [`2fe1c3745`](https://github.com/microsounds/atelier/commit/2fe1c3745).
+Rationale for doing things this way is summarized in commit [`2fe1c3745`][rat].

+[rat]: https://github.com/microsounds/atelier/commit/2fe1c3745 "introduced ~/.once.d/10-git-upstream.sh"

 ## Window manager
-`dwm` keybinds are the [defaults](https://ratfactor.com/dwm) with several exceptions.
+`dwm` keybinds are the [defaults][dwm] with several exceptions.
 Primary modkey `Mod1` is super instead of alt.

+[dwm]: https://ratfactor.com/dwm "suckless dwm tutorial"

 | shift + | alt + | key |
 | --: | --: | :-- |